orbis-esque-hackathon/react-orbis-esque/README.md

   and add your own Mapbox API key
 - Run `npm install` to install project dependencies
 - Run `npm start` and go to [http://localhost:7171](http://localhost:7171)

+## Potential ideas for the future...

+...for whoever wants to play with it:

+- Encapsulate just the routing functionality and the path drawing component, so that routing can be used alone; and different drawing components can be created for Mapbox, Leaflet, etc.
+- Support the weight modifiers model developed as part of the hackathon.
+- This demo is actually using the wrong routing algorithm (from [dijkstra.js](https://github.com/orbis-esque-hackathon/orbis-esque-hackathon.github.io/blob/master/althurayya/dijkstra.js) in the original codebase).
+Use the correct one from [graph.js](https://github.com/orbis-esque-hackathon/orbis-esque-hackathon.github.io/blob/master/althurayya/graph.js) instead.
+- ...